influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

 [Create a threshold check](#create-a-threshold-check).

 #### Deadman check
-A deadman check assigns a status to data when a series or group doesn't not report in a specified amount of time.
+A deadman check assigns a status to data when a series or group doesn't report in a specified amount of time.
 [Create a deadman check](#create-a-deadman-check).

 ## Parts of a check